feileo/helo/README.rst

 About
 -----
-The author of trod (that's me) is a junior Pythoner, and trod has a lot of temporary solutions to optimize and continue to add new features, this is just the beginning💪.
+The author of trod (that's me) is a junior Pythoner, and trod has a lot of temporary solutions to optimize and continue to add new features, this is just the beginning 💪.
 I will continue later, and welcome your issues and pull requests.